boutiques/boutiques/GETTING_STARTED.md

 -   **Git**.
 If you don't have Git, instructions to install it are [here](https://git-scm.com/download/linux).
 -   **Python**.
 Boutiques supports any version >= 3.5.
 -   **pip**.
 Most versions of Python will come with it, but in case you don't have it, instructions to install it are [here](https://pip.pypa.io/en/stable/installing/).
--   **Docker or Singularity**.
-Depending on the tools you plan to work with and where they are installed, you'll want to have either Docker or Singularity installed (ideally both).
+-   **Docker, Singularity, or Apptainer**.
+Depending on the tools you plan to work with and where they are installed, you'll want to have either Docker, Singularity, or Apptainer installed (ideally all three).
   -   To install Docker, follow the  [instructions](https://docs.docker.com/install/overview/) to install Docker CE.
   -   To install Singularity, follow the [instructions](https://singularity.lbl.gov/install-linux) to download the latest stable release of Singularity.
+  -   To install Apptainer, follow the [instructions](https://apptainer.org/docs/admin/main/installation.html) to download the latest stable release of Apptainer.
 -   **Root (sudo) access**.
 If your system doesn't already have all of the above installed, you'll need root permission to install new programs.

 ## 1. Clone the boutiques repository